 Having tried both Peltors and Baby Banz versions I can confirm the fit both babies and adults.
 The fit is designed to be snug to keep the padded seal firmly in place.
 I see from Amazon reviews that quite a few people have found the Edz Kidz version too tight for their liking (but could be down to one reviewer putting the idea in everyone’s head of course!).

 The ear defenders block out loud noise but still allow you to hear what is going on around you, including people speaking to you making them ideal for allowing children to enjoy loud events without damaging their hearing.

-We bought the Baby Banz Hearing Protection ear defenders form Little Sunflowers for Betsy (no longer stocked).
+We bought the Baby Banz Hearing Protection ear defenders for Betsy.
 At five months she was a little under their age range but fit her just fine.
 When we first put them on they bothered her a little (as would anything unusual) but she soon settled down.
 She wore them happily and didn’t startle at loud or sudden sounds – she even managed to breast feed happily.
 Be sure you’re in a quiet spot when you take them off as the increase in sound can be a bit of a surprise.

 I’m adding ear defenders as a must have.
 Prices are around £12 – £17 but given they adjust to fit for many years I think they’re good value.
 I will be investing in a pair each for Milla and Monty before November 5th and perhaps we can have tear free fireworks!